harounathiam2005/PersonalPyProjects/README.md

 noun_webcrawler.py -- {

   Utilizing "requests" and "bs4" modules to extract data from HTML files, this program extracts a long list of words from an online website; i.e. a webcrawler.
 The program requests access to the URL and when granted, extracts raw HTML from the site.
-The site chosen contains a long list of nouns nested in <li></li> tags.
-HTML is converted into one long string, then split based on <li> tags.
-An array is created that resembles the structure [ "<HTML code>" , "desired word" , "desired word" , "desired word" , "desired word" , ... , "<HTML code>" ].
-Unimportant content is deleted from the array —— (del spltext[0]) and (del spltext[len(spltext) - 1]) —— leaving only the desired words in the array.
-A for loop is used to remove any item remaining with an <li> tag; defects.
+The site chosen contains a long list of nouns nested in list tags.
+HTML is converted into one long string, then split based on list tags.
+An array is created that resembles the structure:

+[ "HTML code" , "desired word" , "desired word" , "desired word" , "desired word" , ... , "HTML code" ]

+Unimportant content is deleted from the array —— (del spltext[0]), (del spltext[len(spltext) - 1]) —— leaving only words in the array.
+A for loop is used to remove any item remaining with a list tag; defects.

 }